I’ve posted my May monthly article on Positive Psychology News Daily.

 Self-Regulation

-Self-Regulation It turns out that one of the strongest things you can do for yourself to create a new habit is to exercise self-control in some area of your life.
+It turns out that one of the strongest things you can do for yourself to create a new habit is to exercise self-control in some area of your life.
 Roy Baumeister of Florida State University and his colleagues sum up three studies of self-control in a pre-publication.

 The posture study: if you ask college students to watch their posture for two weeks – simply to improve it whenever possible – and then have the students take a self-control activity test, those who had been asked to work on their posture improved their self-control.
-Moms and ballet teachers all over the world must be celebrating this news.
+Moms and ballet teachers all over the world must be celebrating this news. |

-Self-Regulation as a Muscle Self-control is often referred to as “self-regulation,” and the fascinating thesis of Baumeister and colleagues is that self-regulation can act as a muscle!
+Self-control is often referred to as “self-regulation,†and the fascinating thesis of Baumeister and colleagues is that self-regulation can act as a muscle!
 What are some things that we know about muscles?
-1) Muscles can be trained to get stronger over time, and 2) If weak, a muscle can be easily fatigued.
+1) Muscles can be trained to get stronger over time, and 2) If weak, a muscle can be easily fatigued. |

 Baumeister postulates that the same two ideas can be applied to self-regulation.
 If a person is tempted multiple times, “Have a drink….
 Come on, have a drink….
-Have just one drink,” then each time, it becomes harder to say no. On the other hand, if a person trains his self-regulation, then it becomes easier to say no to temptations.
+Have just one drink,†then each time, it becomes harder to say no. On the other hand, if a person trains his self-regulation, then it becomes easier to say no to temptations.
 How can you train your self-regulation?
 Self-regulation is your personality process to exert control over your thoughts, feelings, and actions.

 Baumeister proposes an interesting result – if you do ANYTHING that requires self-regulation, then that makes it EASIER for you to have self-regulation in EVERYTHING.